The Safariland ALS 'holster'

-I used the term 'holster' advisedly because this product reminds me more of a plastic Kleenex box with straps attached to it, than a real holster.
+I used the term 'holster' advisedly because this product is more like a plastic Kleenex box cover, with straps attached to it, than a real holster.

 See the problem yet?
 Keep reading.